lzto/pex/README.md

-Linux Kernel Capability Checker
+Gatlin: Gating Function Checker for Linux Kernel
 -------

-This checker figures out critical resource(callee of direct/indirect callsite, global variable use, interesting struct type and field use) by looking at existing capable() check, then check which path that uses those resources is not guarded by capable() check.
+This checker figures out critical resource(callee of direct/indirect callsite, global variable use, interesting struct type and field use) by looking at existing CAP/LSM/DAC check, then explore which path that uses such resource is not guarded by those check.

 #prerequisites